 There are also two less-visible heroes in The Hitcher: John Seale’s cinematography and Mark Isham’s score, perfectly balanced by director Robert Harmon.
-Long breathtaking vistas of the American Midwest alternate with a minimalist electronic score that lend the film a surprising existential subtext – the desert road becomes a metaphor for growing up, law enforcement is brutal and inefficient, and the only way to stop a monster is to become a monster.
+Long breathtaking vistas of the American Midwest alternate with a minimalist electronic score that lend the film a surprising existential subtext – the desert road becomes a metaphor for Jim’s journey into adulthood, and the only way to stop a monster is to become a monster.
 I exaggerate somewhat – this is not Bergman.
 It is more the realm of John Carpenter’s best films, including The Thing (1982).
 But for a B horror movie, it’s still heady territory.

-The highlight of the film is a horrific sequence where the hitcher kidnaps a waitress named Nash (played gamely by Jennifer Jason Leigh), ties her between two trucks, then gets behind the wheel of one of the semis and threatens to let go of the brake.
+The highlight of the film is a horrific sequence where the hitcher kidnaps a waitress named Nash (Jennifer Jason Leigh), ties her between two trucks, then gets behind the wheel of one of the semis and threatens to let go of the brake.
 If the police shoot him, the truck will roll and split her in half.
 It’s up to Jim to try and convince the hitcher not to do it.
 You can imagine how it ends.

 The Hitcher sticks in your mind long after it’s finished.